Phase diagram for a single flexible Stockmayer polymer at zero field: Numerical Model

+In order to connect the colloids to form a chain, a linking model in which springs between consecutive particles are not anchored at the centres of the beads, but at fixed points on their surface, has been implemented.
+This was done in order to effectively penalise those conformations in which consecutive particles, holding a magnetic mono domain blocked in the crystal structure, are in an inverted orientation, resulting in an anormal stretching of the bond.
+The model is shown schematically in Figure \ref{f1:plotmodel}.
+The proposed spring potential is written as

-where $\br_i$ and $\br_j$ are the position vectors of the centres of the beads. $\hat{\bet}_i$ and $\hat{\bet}_j$ are unitary vectors placed along the direction that joins the two anchoring surface points of each bead (see figure \ref{f1:plotmodel}).
+where $\br_i$ and $\br_j$ are the position vectors of the centres of the beads. $\hat{\bet}_i$ and $\hat{\bet}_j$ are unitary vectors placed along the direction that joins the two anchoring surface points of each bead (see Figure \ref{f1:plotmodel}).
 Thus, the anchoring points are collinear and located at $\bl_i^{\prime}=\hat{\bet}_i\sigma/2$ and $\bl_i=-\hat{\bet}_i\sigma/2$ with respect to the centre of the bead.
 We assume all links in the chain are formed according to the following scheme: the point on the surface of the $i-1$ particle with position $\br_{i-1}+\bl_{i-1}^{\prime}$ is linked to the point on the surface of the particle $i$ with position $\br_i+\bl_{i}$.
-In order to obtain the desired effect of severely penalising conformations with consecutive dipoles in anti-parallel configuration, we associate each director vector $\hat{\bet}_i$ with the dipole moment of the particle, $\bmu_i$, i.e. $\hat{\bet}_i=\bmu_i/|\bmu_i|$.
+In order to penalise those conformations with consecutive dipoles in anti-parallel configuration, we associate each vector director $\hat{\bet}_i$ with the dipole moment of the particle, $\bmu_i$, i.e. $\hat{\bet}_i=\bmu_i/|\bmu_i|$.
 The constant of the potential is set to $K_{s}=30$ which is enough to ensure the average bond length to lie within a reasonable range $r_{bond} \in [0.98,~1.1] \sigma$.
 The use of larger values for $K_{s}$ is possible but implies a further reduction of the integration time step.

 The numerical simulations are performed using Langevin dynamics, in which colloidal particles are moved according to the translational and rotational Langevin equations of motion that for a given particle $i$ are\cite{1987-allen}: